-This Question Card Deck Is The Perfect Couples Gift For Valentine's Day — & Beyond
+The Deck Of Cards That Amped Up The Intimacy With My S.O.

 Similar to popular couples' card games like We're Not Really Strangers and Belgian psychotherapist (and modern-day relationship whisperer) Esther Perel's Where Should We Begin, BestSelf's Intimacy Deck features deep, introspective questions that really made me and my partner think about our bond. ("This isn't a sex dice thing, right?" he said before we got started.)

+Anyway, we opened a bottle of Cabernet Sauvignon (not by any means required, but made for a fun night in) and got to work.
+It began with us taking turns randomly picking a card for each other from a chosen category.
+All of the categories were so good, it genuinely made it fun to choose a different one each time; "Random" brought the most laughs, but even I learned some new things about him with the "About You" prompts: "When you experience stress or overwhelm, how do you like to be supported?"
+An hour flew by with us asking questions, and by the end of the night, I felt closer to him than in a long time.
+The feels!

-Anyway, we opened a bottle of Cabernet Sauvignon (not by any means required, but made for a fun night in) and got to work: We decided to randomly pick a card for each other from a chosen category, and take turns doing so.
-All of the categories were so good, it genuinely made it fun to choose a different one each time. ("Random" brought the most laughs, but even I learned some new things about him with the "About You" prompts.)
+Anyway, we opened a bottle of Cabernet Sauvignon (not by any means required, but made for a fun night in) and got to work.
+It began with us taking turns randomly picking a card for each other from a chosen category.
+All of the categories were so good, it genuinely made it fun to choose a different one each time; "Random" brought the most laughs, but even I learned some new things about him with the "About You" prompts: "When you experience stress or overwhelm, how do you like to be supported?"
 An hour flew by with us asking questions, and by the end of the night, I felt closer to him than in a long time.
 The feels!

 Advertisement